I love you so matcha!

 Matcha Latte (adapted from Lee from America)

-- optional: a few drops of vanilla creme stevia or other sweetener (this one the the best!)
+optional: a few drops of vanilla creme stevia or other sweetener (this one is the best!)

 Add all ingredients to a high speed blender and blend on high for about 1 minute.
 Pour into your favorite mug and let all the deliciousness work it’s magic.